Sicilian chestnuts with ricotta cheese, with Marsala in the dough. Fragrant and stuffed with creamy ricotta, they are irresistible. easy Recipe

 Sicilian Cartocci with ricotta and chocolate.
 The cones are one of the traditional fried sweet Sicilian pastries.
 Original recipe of Corsino pastry Palazzolo Acreide.

 Acciuleddi Carnival, Sardinian recipe: a crispy fried pasta glazed with honey and orange peel.
-One leads to another.
+With step by step video recipe

 Arrubiòlus: a difficult name for a Sardinian dessert easy and typical of Carnival.
 They are fried crackers, with ricotta and saffron.